In collaboration with Waco Texas. Thank you for supporting the brands that support A Taste of Koko!

 SEE ALSO: 11 Best Spots For Glamping Near Austin

-Not only is Waco home to some of the best attractions in the state, but it’s also home to some of the best whiskey.
-At Balcones Distilling, you get to try out some of the finest whiskey that the lone star state has to offer, and you can even get a chance to see how it’s made.
+Not only is Waco home to some of the best attractions in the state, but it’s also home to some of the best whisky.
+At Balcones Distilling, you get to try out some of the finest whisky that the Lone Star State has to offer, and you can even get a chance to see how it’s made.
 You can book a tour of the inside and get a chance to see the magical distilling process.
 Their bold and intense flavors pack quite the punch, which makes them all the better.